You are in good company If you are interested in running a Quality Improvement (QI) Collaborative!

 Focus on who should be included

 This is a really important consideration before you start your collaborative.
-It would be wise to choose experts in your focus area.
+First consider the organisations (hospitals etc.) that you are trying to engage as part of the initiative.
+This will dictate the scale and number of participants involved.
+Next up, think about the types of people that will need to be involved - it would be wise to choose experts in your focus area.
 You should also choose people who will get things done.
 Once you’ve established your team, you will need to gain ‘buy in’ from senior leaders, who will motivate others to participate.
 You should also think about including people across disciplines so you have a multi-disciplinary team – this will lead to better ideas with a broader scope of expertise.

 Set clear goals and communications channels.

 Goal setting is really important from the outset, and it is recommended that you set clear goals that participants can be accountable for.
 In its report, the Health Foundation suggests that you start with presenting a ‘theory of change’ so measurements can be made, and so there is a clear link between activities and the outcome you want.
 Effective communications channels are also vital to keeping momentum.

 This is a really important element.
 If you want to succeed in your collaborative, you need to have a sound IT infrastructure and measurement tools or benchmarking tools.
 You could also consider using support from experts to help make your transformation journey easier – for example Life QI’s software provides a range of support for those taking part in collaboratives – including a central hub where users can track and measure their quality collaborative work.

 Successful collaboration between disparate teams can be a real challenge.
 The success of an improvement collaborative is often dictated by the ability and willingness of teams to share learnings and successes.
 Consider how you will facilitate this.